reflexcameras/reflexcamera/usermanual.md

 The camera needs to be connected to the internet to receive updates.
 A method is described in the 'Advanced Users' section below.
 If you have followed this guide but still need help updating the camera contact us using the <a href="/index.html#contact">contact</a> form on our webpage.

 ### Automatic shutdown in the day
-The camera will shutdown after 15 minutes if turned on in the daytime
+The camera will shutdown after 15 minutes if turned on in the daytime.

-The camera will automatically schedule itself to turn back on 20 minutes before sunset
+The camera will automatically schedule itself to turn back on 20 minutes before sunset.

-If you are still setting up the camera when the camera shuts down, disconnect and reconnect power to turn the camera back on for another 15 minutes
+If you are still setting up the camera when the camera shuts down, disconnect and reconnect power to turn the camera back on for another 15 minutes.

-The shutdown can be delayed by three hours using the `Delay Shutdown` button on the Schedule page of the **Reflex settings webpage**
+The shutdown can be delayed by three hours using the `Delay Shutdown` button on the Schedule page of the **Reflex settings webpage**.

 <div style="page-break-after: always;"></div>